RavenEsc/AWS_Security_Automation_Tool/docs/Week4_Notes.md

 Update: I can not use GitHub Actions with Terraform VCS, and the current lambda module is not compatible with the Version Control TFC.
 So the only current option is to create a local module.
 Time to learn how to make a module!

 Update: Looks like making a module would not fix the issue of avoiding .zip files like the lambda layer as it was originally intended.
 I will have took look into other ways of installing the dependencies.
 For now, I am running tests on the original issue from the lambda module.
 Hopefully I discover the issue.
 But I am now dealing with credential inaccess again?!
 Lots of prayer is going into this!

+Update: I have discovered how to solve the RunTime error.
+I simply have to remove TFC's enviornment from the equation by running it locally.
+It functioned properly after I made a shorcut to the current python RunTime and ran the 'terraform plan' on my Windows Machine.
+And it WORKS!
+Currently, I am unsure if it will run the same if I run it off of GitHub's enviornment, I plan to put it to the test soon!